Timotheus1907/Timotheus1907/README.md

 ## Hi there 👋

+# C#, C++
+I'm a developer with strong interest in building desktop applications and game development.

 <!--
 **Timotheus1907/Timotheus1907** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.